gitKearney/php7-from-scratch/README.md

     sudo apt-get install postgresql-9.6 postgresql-client-9.6 postgresql-contrib-9.6 libpq-dev

-## Fix easy.h error
+## Fix easy.h error __IF__ you do not install `pkg-config`
-For some reason, Debian distros don't report the correct location of openSSL headers.
-PHP looks in the wrong location for the headers.
-This fixes that.
+For some reason, Debian based distros don't report the correct location of openSSL headers. __IF__ you do not install the package `pkg-config` PHP looks in the wrong location for the headers.
+This symlink fixes that.

     sudo ln -s /usr/include/x86_64-linux-gnu/curl /usr/include/curl